 Commander held a 2% net smelter return royalty ("NSR") on Hammerdown pursuant to the Option and Royalty Agreement on the Green Bay Property dated June 14, 2010.
-Maritime has the right to reduce the NSR to 1% for \$1,000,000 at the start-up of their commercial production.
+Maritime had the right to reduce the NSR to 1% for \$1,000,000 at the start-up of their commercial production.
 Commander's royalty does not apply to the satellite Orion Deposit.
 Allowed deductions include transportation costs and toll milling charges.

-On September 16, 2020, Maritime and Commander agreed to an early exercise of the buy-back of 1% NSR for an amended price of \$750,000.
-On September 17, 2020, the transaction was completed with Commander receiving the full payment.
+On September 16, 2020, Maritime and Commander agreed to an early exercise of the buy-back of 1% NSR for an amended price of \$750,000 which Commander received on September 17, 2020 upon the completion of the transaction.